ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 An example of this is how data centers with their thousands of physical servers overtook mainframes.

-Procuring, installing, configuring, and bring up a new server in their data center would take months.
-In order to significantly reduce the amount of time, data centers consolidated hundreds of physical servers running virtual machine workloads.
+Procuring, installing, configuring, and bring up a new server in their data center would take months. <strong>In order to significantly reduce the amount of time, data centers consolidated hundreds of physical servers running virtual machine workloads</strong>.
 The rise of public and private clouds came from the delivery of virtualization with on-demand consumption.
 This only needed half of the resources required from the virtualized data center.

 <strong>As a hybrid cloud engineer, your role will be to help an organization modernize its operations and infrastructure, regardless of where they are at IT-wise.</strong>